typicode/backbone-pegasus/README.md

 _Another [example](https://github.com/typicode/backbone-pegasus/blob/master/example/index.html#L37) can be found in the example directory._

-Or you can use a third-party library like [route-recognizer](https://github.com/tildeio/route-recognizer).
+You can also use a third-party library like [route-recognizer](https://github.com/tildeio/route-recognizer).